SpecFlowOSS/SpecFlow.VisualStudio/README.md

 Visual Studio extension of SpecFlow (extracted from the main SpecFlow repo).

+**This is the extension for Visual Studio 2015-2019, which is no longer being actively worked on.**
+The extension for Visual Studio 2022 can be found [here](https://github.com/SpecFlowOSS/SpecFlow.VS).

 For documentation, please refer to the SpecFlow website:
 [https://www.specflow.org](https://www.specflow.org)